Unlocking Market Access Through APIs

 These features are the building blocks for customers to construct real-time decision-making systems, enabling them to automatically prevent fraud, detect anomalies, and create credit reports for potential clients.

-Often these processes are performed by third-party platforms, but our customers will occasionally develop their own proprietary apps; most common are mobile banking or loan apps, which require API integrations to link seamlessly to their client databases.
+Often these processes are performed by third-party platforms, but customers will sometimes develop their own proprietary apps; for example, mobile banking or loan apps, which require API integrations to link seamlessly to their client databases.

-One, for instance, has created an API endpoint for uploading documents for loan applications, replacing their previous system of uploading documents one-by-one with a direct API-driven link to scanning software that automatically attaches it to a customer account.
+One specific example, for instance, is a customer who has created an API endpoint for uploading documents for loan applications, replacing their previous system of uploading documents one-by-one with a direct API-driven link to scanning software that automatically attaches it to a customer account.

-APIs essentially future proof your business by ensuring you can continue to integrate the most advanced accounting software, messaging platforms, databases, and loan origination forms as they are developed.
+Having an API-first system essentially future-proofs your business by ensuring that you can continue to integrate the most advanced accounting software, messaging platforms, databases, and loan origination forms as they are developed.

 A system like Oradian’s, which provides for an almost unlimited number of API integrations, can pay huge dividends not just in terms of speed and efficiency, but also in terms of flexibility, configurability, and extensibility.